All Episodes

 Andy Stern must be proud.

-The Illinois chapter of the Service Employees International Union uh met with Valerie Jarrett, and they were talking about the Senate seat and the governor's ambitions to serve in the Obama administration as Secretary of HHS.
+The Illinois chapter of the Service Employees International Union met with Valerie Jarrett, and they were talking about the Senate seat and the governor's ambitions to serve in the Obama administration as Secretary of HHS.

 Blagojevich, as you know, was captured on tape telling an unnamed advisor he was willing to trade the appointment for a cabinet post.

-Now, now put all of this together.
+Now, put all of this together.

-You know, what Gregory Craig is saying is well, Mrs. Jarrett or Ms. Jarrett did not understand the conversation to suggest that the governor wanted the cabinet seat as a quid pro quo for selecting any specific candidate to be the president elects replacement.
+You know, what Gregory Craig is saying is, well, Mrs. Jarrett or Ms. Jarrett did not understand the conversation to suggest that the governor wanted the cabinet seat as a quid pro quo for selecting any specific candidate to be the president-elect's replacement.

 But trust me, this was on the up and up.